kraziniSh/KP2chan/README.md

 powershell -File .\Build-Plgx.ps1
 ```

-The PLGX will be automatically built after the project has been successfully built.
+This automatically builds the PLGX file after the project has been successfully
+built.